Melomakarona – Greek Honey Christmas Cookies

 • Ground cinnamon, cloves and nutmeg

-• Chopped nuts to top
+• Chopped walnuts to top the cookies

 MAKE THE SYRUP